-No, the source area was remediated in 2002.
+Although the source area was remediated in 2002 there are still occasional detections of Sr-90 in groundwater above the DWS.
 Based on the Sr-90 concentrations in source area monitoring wells any residual contamination that may remain at depth in the unsaturated zone above the water table appears to be minimal.
 The residual contamination continues to be flushed by the rising and falling of the water table and precipitation.